The Green Bay Packers’ offense has acquired all of the headlines this offseason, both locally and nationally.

 And we haven’t even gotten to nose tackle yet.
 Newly drafted T.J.
 Slaton, a massive body who will look to stuff the run from day one, will learn from Kenny Clark.
 Speaking of Clark, the Pro Bowl nose tackle will still only be 26 years old during the 2021 season.
 The five year pro is still young.

-Add in linebackers Krys Barnes and Kamal Martin and then ascending defensive end Kingsley Keke and, wow, the youth on this team is ready to play in 2021.
+Add in linebacker Krys Barnes and ascending defensive end Kingsley Keke and, wow, the youth on this team is ready to play in 2021.

 We take that back, they’re ready to star in 2021 and beyond.